Play Activities For Babies Aged 1 To 12 Months!

 2. Up, Up And Away:

-Your baby will love flying in the second month as his gross motor skills improve.
+Your baby will love flying in the second month as his gross motor skillsiXThe ability to control and coordinate body movements such as walking and running. improve.

 - To do this with caution, first sit up with your knees bent, with your baby’s tummy against your shins.